11 Things to Do on a Day Out in Greenwich, London

 The Painted Hall

-Suggested reading: Best London Instagram Photo Spots
+Best London Instagram Photo Spots

 National Maritime Museum

-This museum is for those who have a special interest in history of life at sea.
+This museum is for those who have a special interest in the history of life at sea.
 It’s full of art and objects that tell stories about adventures, battles, bravery and discoveries that make this the largest maritime museum in the world.

 The museum holds regular daytime and evening events as well as film screenings.
 Check the website for a calendar of what’s on.